LibreOffice/core/nss/readme.txt

 Relation between nss, moz, moz_prebuilt
 ---------------------------------------
-nss containes the security libraries which are also part of moz.
-However nss is meant to be more current, that is it to be updated more often.
-This should be easier than doing this with moz.
+nss contains the security libraries which are also part of moz.
+However nss is meant to be more current, that is, it to be updated more often.
+This should be easier than updating moz.

-If nss is build depends on an environment variable (ENABLE_NSS_MODULE=YES) which is per default set to YES.
+When nss is build, it depends on an environment variable (ENABLE_NSS_MODULE) which is by default set to YES.
 In this case nss is build before moz.
 The nss libraries/lib files/headers built in moz are then not delivered.
 Otherwise they would overwrite those from nss.
-That is, the nss libraries build in moz are removed from mozruntime.zip (build in moz/solver/bin), they are removed from the lib directory (for example moz/unxlngi6.pro/lib), and the nss and nspr headers are also removed (inc/nss and inc/nspr).
+The nss libraries build in moz are then removed from mozruntime.zip (build in moz/solver/bin), they are removed from the lib directory (for example moz/unxlngi6.pro/lib), and the nss and nspr headers are also removed (inc/nss and inc/nspr).
 The nss libraries from the nss module